gnubila-france/puppet-vagrant-playground/README.md

 Two Debian Wheezy VirtualBox VMs can be created: master and client.

-* Master is a basic puppetmaster running with webrick..
+* Master is a basic puppetmaster running with webrick.
 * Client is a puppet agent configured using hiera and a default node definition (ie. a nodeless setup).